Sailing in European waters – UNITED KINGDOM, SPAIN, FRANCE

 Sailing in Spain

-If you prefer sailing in Spain, you can make a boat trip in Murcia (South East Spain) for sailing in the Mar Menor where the weather conditions allow year round sailing along with the culture and entertainment of the sunshine country.
+If you prefer sailing in Spain, you can make a boat trip in Murcia (South East Spain) for sailing in the Mar Menor where the weather conditions allow year round sailing.

 You can live on the yachts, they are 100% accessible!